 Slow cooker lemon garlic chicken thighs are simmered in a buttery sauce that is perfect for spooning over rice and vegetables.
 Low carb and gluten-free.
 Assemble ahead and freeze as a freezer crockpot meal!

-These slow cooker lemon garlic chicken thighs are a new and improved version of a 2017 recipe.
+This slow cooker lemon chicken is a new and improved version of a 2017 recipe.
 I’ve tweaked the sauce to have more flavor, and be even easier to prepare.
 They are still easy for meal prep as a freezer crockpot meal!

 Is there any better flavor combo than lemon and garlic?
 How about if we throw a little butter in there?
 Am I speaking your love language yet? ♡

 This lemon chicken has all of this, without being overly heavy and greasy, and without too much of a sour lemon taste.
 Just the right amount of everything!

 Not only that, but because it is a ‘no saute’ slow cooker recipe, it takes only 10 minutes to get it on to cook, and you can even assemble your ingredients ahead and freeze as a freezer crockpot meal.

 Reasons you’ll love this slow cooker lemon garlic chicken